ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Streaming Remote Attestation serves as the foundational concept for both the observer pattern {{ISIS}} and the publish-subscribe pattern {{DesignPatterns}}.
 It entails establishing subscription states to enable continuous remote attestation.
-In the observer pattern, observers are directly connected to target resources without a broker, while the publish-subscribe pattern involves a central broker for message distribution.
+In the observer pattern, observers are directly connected to target resources without a Broker, while the publish-subscribe pattern involves a central Broker for message distribution.

 ### Streaming Remote Attestation without a Broker